ThePhD/sol2/docs/source/features.rst

 * optional: Support for getting an element, or potentially not (and not forcing the default construction of what amounts to a bogus/dead object).
 Usually comes with ``std(::experimental)::optional``.
 It's a fairly new class, so a hand-rolled class internal to the library with similar semantics is also acceptable
 * tables: Some sort of abstraction for dealing with tables.
 Ideal support is ``mytable["some_key"] = value``, and everything that the syntax implies.
-* table chaining: In conjunction with tables, having the ability to do nest deeply into tables ``mytable["key1"]["key2"]["key3"]``.
+* table chaining: In conjunction with tables, having the ability to query deeply into tables ``mytable["key1"]["key2"]["key3"]``.
 Note that this becomes a tripping point for some libraries: crashing if ``"key1"`` doesn't exist while trying to access ``"key2"`` (Sol avoids this specifically when you use ``sol::optional``), and sometimes it's also a heavy performance bottleneck as expressions are not lazy-evaluated by a library.
-* arbitrary keys: Letting C++ code use userdata, other tables, integers, etc. as keys for into a table without dropping to the plain API.
+* arbitrary keys: Letting C++ code use userdata, other tables, integers, etc. as keys for into a table.
-* user-defined types (udts): C++ types given form and function in lua code.
+* user-defined types (udts): C++ types given form and function in Lua code.
 * udts - member functions: C++ member functions on a type, usually callable with ``my_object:foo(1)`` or similar in Lua.
 * udts - variables: C++ member variables, manipulated by ``my_object.var = 24`` and friends
 * function binding: Support for binding all types of functions.
 Lambdas, member functions, free functions, in different contexts, etc...
-* protected function: Use of ``lua_pcall`` to call a function, which offers error-handling and trampolining
+* protected function: Use of ``lua_pcall`` to call a function, which offers error-handling and trampolining (as well as the ability to opt-in / opt-out of this behavior)
-* multi-return: returning multiple values from and to lua
+* multi-return: returning multiple values from and to Lua (generally through ``std::tuple<...>`` or in some other way)
-* variadic/variant argument: being able to accept "anything" from lua, and even return "anything" to lua
+* variadic/variant argument: being able to accept "anything" from Lua, and even return "anything" to Lua (``object`` abstraction, variadic arguments, etc...)
-* inheritance: allowing some degree of subtyping or inheritance on classes / userdata from lua
+* inheritance: allowing some degree of subtyping or inheritance on classes / userdata from Lua - this generally means that you can retrieve a base pointer from Lua even if you hand the library a derived pointer
 * overloading: the ability to call overloaded functions, matched based on arity or type (``foo( 1 )`` from lua calls a different function then ``foo( "bark" )``).
-* lua thread: basic wrapping of the lua thread API; ties in with coroutine.
+* Lua thread: basic wrapping of the lua thread API; ties in with coroutine.
 * coroutines: allowing a function to be called multiple times, resuming the execution of a Lua coroutine each time

 +---------------------------+-------------+------------+----------+---------+----------+-----------+-----------+----------------+----------+----------+-----------+-----------------+--------+